Thomascountz/thomascountz/_posts/2020-04-30-deploying-fastai.md

 Now, test it out with these images, or upload your own!

 ⚠️  This model is probably not going to infer all of your images very accurately.
 It was trained on a tiny dirty dataset, but it worked for illustrating the deployment pipeline in this article.
-Secondly, I miss labelled mourning doves as `morning_dove`, sorry!
+Secondly, I mislabelled mourning doves as `morning_dove`, sorry!

 ```bash
 $ curl -F 'image=@/Users/thomas/Pictures/sparrow.jpg' https://shielded-eyrie-48894.herokuapp.com/predict